Ontario +1 289 597 8838

 Energy checks

-Periodic energy efficiency checks are needed, especially before seasonal changes.
+Periodically check the energy efficiency of your windows, especially before seasonal changes.
 Look for drafts around the window edges.
 Check that seals and weatherstripping are intact.

 These checks help maintain comfortable indoor temperatures and reduce energy bills.
-If you notice significant energy loss, it might be time to install new windows with better insulation properties.
+If you notice significant energy loss, it’s time to install new windows with better insulation properties.

 Conclusion

-The proper installation of new windows, along with maintenance strategies, promises longevity of performance.
+Proper window installation, along with regular maintenance tips, promises the longevity of performance.
 Keep documentation related to your purchase and installation handy.
 This simplifies the process if you need to claim warranty services.

 It helps to preserve the cultural heritage and identity of a place.